In the heart of Wales

 PM: An afternoon of travel on the Vale of Rheidol Railway with lunch or afternoon tea served in a private carriage with exclusive crewmember as a guide.
 This fascinating 1920 steam locomotive travels along a narrow gauge, through mountains and waterfalls, and home to once threatened red kites, which can often be spotted along the route to the beautiful seaside and university town of Aberystwyth.
 Visit the National Library of Wales, often said to be the most impressive library in the world, due to its extensive wealth of literature spanning several centuries and regular exhibits of everything from artwork to historical manuscripts.
 The library has a number of meeting spaces for hire and exclusive curated tours.

-Evening: For groups looking to experience a range of food experiences then Ynyshir restaurant and rooms is a great choice to spend your last two evenings in Wales.
-Just 25 minutes from Aberystwyth, set in 14 acres of open green space with 9 large beautifully designed bedrooms, some of which can be converted to twin rooms.
-Discover a truly remarkable 20 course dining experience with 1 Michelin star, 5 AA rosettes and No 4 Good Food Guides, Gareth Ward owner and chef.
+Evening: For groups looking to experience a range of food experiences then Ynyshir Restaurant and Rooms is a great choice to spend your last two evenings in Wales.
+Just 25 minutes from Aberystwyth, set in 14 acres of open green space with nine large beautifully designed bedrooms, some of which can be converted to twin rooms.
+Discover a truly remarkable 20 course dining experience with one Michelin star, five AA rosettes and No 4 Good Food Guides, Gareth Ward owner and chef.

 Day three: A world renowned eco centre experience